-With over 1 billion active users, WeChat is one of the most popular social media platforms in China and a must-use tool for any company targeting Chinese consumers.
-If you are a brand looking to break into the Chinese market, you will need Wechat marketing and to set up a WeChat Official Account.
-This comprehensive guide will show you how to get started and make the most of WeChat for your business.
+With over 1.26 billion active monthly users, WeChat is the most popular social media platform in China and a must-use tool for any company targeting Chinese consumers.
+If you are a brand looking to break into the Chinese market, you will need a good Wechat marketing strategy, that starts with setting up a WeChat Official Account.
+This comprehensive guide will show you how to create a WeChat Official account and make the most of WeChat for your business.

 What Are WeChat Official Accounts?